nhsconnect/prm-practice-migration-staging/guide/06-cutover.md

 ### Activate Smartcards

-Depending on the clinical solution the practice is migrating to, the solution will be configured for staff, roles and names of sites either before the Go-Live or on Go-Live day.
+Depending on the clinical system the practice is migrating to, the solution will be configured for staff, roles and names of sites either before the Go-Live or on Go-Live day.
 Smart cards will also need to be activated at the appropriate time.
 Who does this varies between the delivery partner, trainers and practice staff.

 ### Transfer Booked Appointments